Skip to main content

 Working with Schools

-Our dedicated school engagement sessions made up 15% of the total festival audience, each supporting the key themes within the curriculum in Wales.
+Our dedicated school engagement sessions supported the key themes and areas of learning within the curriculum in Wales.

 Making a difference

-Through our partnership with Amgueddfa Cymru, festival events succeeded in opening up subjects, collections and spaces not normally accessible to or visited by participating audiences.
+Through our partnership with Swansea University, festival events succeeded in opening up research areas, collections and spaces not normally experienced by public audiences.

-The Being Human Festival presented an opportunity to demonstrate the power and impact of diverse and meaningful collaborations that are not only beneficial to each partnering organisation, but also to the communities that we serve in Cardiff and the surrounding areas.
+Being Human Festival presented an opportunity to demonstrate the power and impact of diverse and meaningful collaborations that are not only beneficial to each partnering organisation, but also to the communities that we serve in south Wales.

 All our festival events engaged researchers and broader communities in making a difference.
 In the rapidly shifting times in which we live, our humanities research continues to inspire and enrich our everyday lives and help us to understand ourselves and our relationships with others.